 When a female Sacculina finds a female crab, it slides inside at a joint and spreads feeding tubes throughout its host’s body.
 Its reproductive system emerges where the female crab’s brood pouch would be.
 If the host crab is male, the parasite simply manipulates his hormones to make him more feminine.
 Male parasites then fertilise ‘her’, turning the crab into a parasite factory.
 The crab protects the parasite’s eggs as a mother would her own offspring.

-Subscribe to Focus for your monthly dose of the very best in science and technology journalism, as well as free access to our award-winning iPad app.
+Subscribe to Focus for your monthly dose of the very best in science and technology journalism.
 Click here to find out more.